2023 Salzburg state election: Campaign

 Both the Greens and NEOS officially started their election campaigns on 24 February 2023.
 Both ruled out a coalition with the FPÖ after the election, with the Greens even warning of a FPÖ participation in the next government on their campaign posters.
 Both the Greens and NEOS remain open about entering another government with each other and with the ÖVP, but said the ÖVP must "change" and become "more open" towards Green policies such as combating climate change or the fight against corruption, which was also emphasized by NEOS.
-Each party plans to spend 500.000€ on its campaign.
-The bigger parties ÖVP, SPÖ and FPÖ will start their campaigns in March.
+Each party plans to spend €500,000 on its campaign.
+The bigger parties ÖVP, SPÖ and FPÖ planned to start their campaigns in March.

 Opinion polling

 Results

+The ÖVP retained its status as the largest party in the legislature, a position it has held for most of the state's history, although it lost three seats and obtained its second-lowest vote and seat share in the state's history, only surpassing the 29% and 11 seats it received in 2013.
+The FPÖ gained three additional seats and received its best vote and seat share in the state since its foundation, while the SPÖ lost one seat and obtained its worst vote and seat share in the state since its foundation.
+The KPÖ saw a surge in its vote share from 0.4% in the prior election to over 11% (its best ever result in the state), picking up four seats and achieving representation in the state parliament for the first time since the 1945 elections, while NEOS lost all its seats after failing to reach the 5% electoral threshold.
+The Greens maintained their three seats.